djan1994/alx-zero_day/0x03-git/README.md

-the fear of the Lord
+the fear of the Lord is the begining of wisdom